-Scientific evidence suggests beneficial effects of olive oil compounds traditionally found within the mediterranean diet.
+Scientific evidence suggests beneficial effects of olive oil compounds traditionally found within the Mediterranean diet.
 The health benefits of such diet include protection against a wide range of diseases including cardiovascular diseases and cancers.
 One of the well-known compound present within olive oil is called omega-9 mono-unsaturated oleic acid (OA).
-In this study, we explored if the OA compound can be involved in stimulating production of molecules that suppress brain cancer.
-The most common and malignant cancers of the brain is called Glioblastoma multiforme.
-The median survival of patients with a glioblastoma is very low and even with the most extensive treatment they survive for only about 15 months.
+In this study, we explored if the OA compound can be involved in stimulating the production of molecules that suppress brain cancer.
+The most common and malignant cancers of the brain are called Glioblastoma multiforme.
+The median survival of patients with a glioblastoma is very low and even with the most extensive treatment, they survive for only about 15 months.

 miR-7 has been shown to target an oncogene called EGFR (Epidermal Growth Factor Receptor), which is responsible for accelerating cancer growth.
 Scientists have observed that low levels of miR-7 have been linked with poor survival of patients with glioblastoma.
 Our team previously found certain proteins (HuR and MSI2) that can suppress the production of miR-7 and this in turn speculatively lead to higher death rates of patients with glioblastoma.

 Methods and findings

 We reasoned that if we could inhibit the action of the proteins- HuR and MSI2 and enhance the production of miR-7, maybe this could lead to increased survival of glioblastoma patients.
 In our study, we found that OA interfered with binding of HuR and MSI2 and resulted in increased production of cancer-suppressing miR-7 molecule.
 We have performed a series of experiments in cell extracts and cultured cells in the lab to demonstrate that OA can directly influence the production of miR-7.